jdforrester/mediawiki-extensions-TemplateData/Specification.md

 All of these objects MUST share the following requirements:

 1. They MUST only have properties described in this specification.
 Additional properties not specified are not permitted.
-With the exception of those marked as "Optional", all of the specified properties MUST NOT be omitted.
+For properties and structures marked as "Required", Authors MUST ensure that they are present.

 2. They MUST not have multiple properties with the same key.

+Authors MUST enforce all aspects of the specification when creating, modifying and distributing TemplateData blobs.

+Requirements for non-Required properties only apply if the property is present.

 ### 3.1 Root

 #### 3.1.1 `description`
-* Optional
 * Value: `null` or `InterfaceText`

 #### 3.1.2 `params`
-* Requires
+* Required
 * Value: `Object`

 Describes each of the template's parameters.

-The `params` object MUST map parameter names to `Param` objects.
+Authors MUST ensure that the `params` object maps parameter names to `Param` objects.

 #### 3.1.3 `paramOrder`
-* Optional
 * Value: `Array`

-The logical order in which parameters SHOULD be displayed.
-The `paramOrder` array MUST contain all parameter keys exactly once.
+The logical order of the parameters

+Authors MUST ensure the `paramOrder` array contains all parameter keys exactly once.

+Consumers SHOULD display the parameters in this order.

 #### 3.1.4 `sets`
 * Required
 * Value: `Array`

-List of groups of parameters that MAY be used together.
-Any given parameter MAY be part of multiple sets.
-A parameter is NOT REQUIRED to be referenced in a set.
-The `sets` array MUST contain `Set` objects.
+List of groups of parameters that can be used together.

+Authors MUST ensure that the `sets` object maps to `Set` objects.
+Authors MAY include a parameter in multiple `Set` objects.
+Authors are NOT REQUIRED to reference each parameter in the `sets` object.

 ### 3.2 Param
 * Value: `Object`

 #### 3.2.1 `label`
-* Optional
 * Value: `null` or `InterfaceText`
 * Default: Key of this `Param` object as referenced from `Root.params`

 Label of this parameter.

-Clients SHOULD use this when referring to a parameter in the interface for users.
 Authors are RECOMMENDED to provide unique labels for each parameter.

+Consumers SHOULD use this when referring to a parameter in the interface for users.

 #### 3.2.2 `required`
-* Optional
 * Value: `boolean`
 * Default: `false`

 Required status of this parameter.
 Whether the template being described requires this parameter to have an explicit value in order to function properly.
 For example, a template used to render a hyperlink to a book viewer might mark a parameter of "ISBN" as required, whereas it might consider parameters such as "publication date" to not be required.

-Clients SHOULD encourage users to fill in these parameters, and MAY prevent users from transcluding a template when a required parameter has not been set.
+Consumers SHOULD encourage users to fill in these parameters, and MAY prevent users from transcluding a template when a required parameter has not been set.

 #### 3.2.3 `suggested`
-* Optional
 * Value: `boolean`
 * Default: `false`